DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Implementation

 \subsection{Random Permutation}

 \abbrev uses run-time data randomization, which is required for both the unobservable initial randomization as well as the re-randomizations.
 This means that the randomized location of data must be recovered dynamically.
-Using a purely random permutation would require to store extensive meta-data, which would then need to be accessed in an unobservable way.
-Therefore, \abbrev uses a pseudo-random permutation function to determine the random location of data.
-This approach has two advantages: (1) collisions are inherently avoided, and (2) randomized locations can be computed based on a non-secret algorithm and a key, which is \emph{small} compared to the meta-data in the naive approach.
-However, the permutation function itself must be resilient against side-channel attacks, otherwise the adversary learns the randomization secret and can disclose the accessed cache lines.
+Using a purely random permutation would require storing extensive meta-data, which would then need to be accessed in an unobservable way.\footnote{The need to maintain meta-data is one of the main problems when using ORAM to protect SGX enclaves from side-channel attacks targeting the enclave's main memory accesses.} Therefore, \abbrev uses a pseudo-random permutation function to determine the random location of data.
+This approach has two advantages: (1) collisions, i.e., different element mapped to the same location, are inherently avoided, and (2) randomized locations can be computed based on a non-secret algorithm and a key, which is \emph{small} compared to the meta-data in the naive approach.
+However, the permutation function itself must be resilient against side-channel attacks, otherwise the adversary can learn the randomization secret and disclose the accessed memory locations.

-We use small domain encryption for our random permutation function, the domain size must be in the order of memory size\footnote{More precisely, in the order of the memory size divided by the size of a cache line.} used by the enclave employing \abbrev.
-We choose a randomized address space of 4 MB\footnote{The addresses inside the randomized address space are $22$ bits long and are conveniently split into a $16$-bit cache line index and a $6$-bit offset inside the cache line.}.
+We use small-domain encryption for our random permutation function.
+The domain size must be in the order of memory size used by the enclave employing \abbrev (divided by the size of a cache line).
 In particular, we use the FFX Format-Preserving Encryption scheme, which is based on a $10$-round Feistel network~\cite{ffx}.
 As the underlying block cipher for FFX we used AES, for which the hardware acceleration extension AES-NI~\cite{Intel-manual} is available in all SGX-enabled CPUs.
 AES-NI provides both good performance and resiliency against cache-based side-channel attacks.

+Our implementation only supports single-threaded enclaves.
+However, standard software-engineering techniques can be employed to extend the support to multi-threaded enclaves.
+Only the re-randomization operations need to be synchronized between threads.